 Coming, I am not sure when.
 I am trying for a commercial contract for IA.

 How about interacting with readers, are you into that?

 When I started out, I emailed Alexandra Erin to pick her brain, and she warned me that going from trad publishing to weblit might be an adjustment, because I'd get immediate comments.
 To me that sounded like nirvana.

 I was right, it is.
 I love interacting with readers.
 I have done character chats, I've done role-plays, I have characters in the books created by readers in RPs, I have thrown them problems with deadlines of a few hours and used their solutions, I've made dear friends with some.
 If you offer an idea and I like it, I will use it, guaranteed.
 At this point I would never go back to strictly trad publishing for that one reason: I love reader interaction so much.

 Are you ever going to quit or go on hiatus without warning?

-I am planning never to quit.
+No to both.
 You'll have to pry this keyboard from my cold, dead hands.
 I won't go on hiatus without any warning unless there's an emergency of some sort, and I'll explain it, plus tell you when I'll start posting again.
 If I know I'm not going to post when I usually do for some reason, I will let you know beforehand.
 If an extended power or Internet outage keeps me offline, I'll explain when I'm back.

 I've read your published books and look...
 I really don't see how you can be writing a third one about Chevenga.
 I mean,